Scouting America membership controversies: Support

 The Church of Jesus Christ of Latter-day Saints (LDS Church), a former sponsor of units for the Boy Scouts of America (as of January 1, 2020), teaches that homosexual activity is immoral.
 The LDS Church was the largest single sponsor of Scouting units with over 30,000 units nationwide, which comprise about 13% of BSA's youth members.
 In 2000, an attorney representing the LDS Church stated that "The Church of Jesus Christ of Latter-day Saints ... would withdraw from Scouting if it were compelled to accept openly homosexual Scout leaders".
-This does not differ from the LDS Church policy of allowing "non-practicing" self-professed gay members to enjoy all the same rights and privileges as any other church member.

 An LDS spokesman issued a statement "We caution others not to speculate about our position ....
 Neither has the [LDS] Church launched any campaign either to effect or prevent a policy change."

 Despite the LDS's views regarding homosexuality, lawsuits accused the LDS of covering up numerous incidents of sex abuse in its Boy Scout chapters over the course of decades.

 In March 2013, an extremist subgroup launched "OnMyHonor.net."
 The group described itself as people "who are united in their support of Scouting's timeless values and their opposition to open homosexuality in the Scouts."
 The Boy Scouts of America general counsel described OnMyHonor as an "outside party" and requested the site cease and desist using official BSA logos on the site.

 On June 12, 2013, the Southern Baptist Convention passed non-binding resolutions urging the BSA not to change their policy.